ludeknovy/jtl-reporter-docs/docs/integrations/introduction.md

 The above-mentioned CSV properties are [JMeter output properties](https://jmeter.apache.org/usermanual/listeners.html#csvlogformat).
 The order of the columns is not important.
 And if you provide additional columns does not matter either - they will be ignored.
 :::

-You can upload the CSV either [manually via UI](/docs/guides/manual-data-upload) or using API
+You can upload the CSV either **[manually via UI](/docs/guides/manual-data-upload)** or using API

 ### 2. Continuous data streaming

 To continuously stream data from your performance test you need to have the `jtl-reporter-listener-service` running.
-The service is up and running by default when you used the [docker-compose.yml](https://github.com/ludeknovy/jtl-reporter/blob/master/docker-compose.yml) for bringing the project up.
+The service is up and running by default if you used the [docker-compose.yml](https://github.com/ludeknovy/jtl-reporter/blob/master/docker-compose.yml) for bringing the project up.

-For mode detailed tutorial on how to integrate this way go to [Continuous data streaming](/docs/integrations/samples-streaming) page.
+For mode detailed tutorial on how to integrate this way go to **[Continuous data streaming](/docs/integrations/samples-streaming)** page.